We Have Answers For Your Frequently Asked Questions

 What is the energy efficiency standard for air conditioners?

 The Department of Energy recently increased the minimum efficiency levels for air conditioners, heat pumps and packaged units manufactured after Jan.
 1, 2015, since heating and cooling contributes significantly to a home’s total energy usage.
-The requirements vary by region, so call Air Max HVAC Inc for the efficiency standards for Thousand Oaks.
+The requirements vary by region, so call Air Max HVAC Inc for the efficiency standards for Burbank and surrounding areas.

 How can I reduce my energy costs?